HeardLibrary/workshops/_posts/2016-08-17-learning-cartography.md

 ## Design Principles

 There are several design principles that are necessary to consider when making a map.
 Contrast, legibility, balance, color scheme, and symbology are all important design factors.
+For more information on these principles, see [ESRI's blog post](http://www.esri.com/news/arcuser/0112/make-maps-people-want-to-look-at.html) on making beautiful maps.
+They do a good job of explaining how all of these features work together to make a map that is pleasing to the eye.

 ## Elements of a map